acmsigsoft/EmpiricalStandards/docs/RepositoryMining.md

 - insufficient details about the applied processing steps of the selected repositories

 ## Invalid Criticisms
-- more data (or more sources, or more repositories) required without appropriate justification
+- more data, sources, or repositories required without appropriate justification
-- study doesn’t use qualitative analysis/data
+- study doesn’t use qualitative analysis or data
-- use of another source when there is an appropriate justification for the selection
+- a different source should have been used when the selected source(s) are justified
-- revealing the name, statistics, code snippets, or statistics of the repositories used, if the omission of such information aims to protect the privacy of participants of a mixed-method study (e.g., the contributors answered a survey, and their names and details could be inferred if the repositories names are revealed).
-This also applies when the limitation is caused by an approved Ethical Protocol
+- complaining about intentional obfuscation of repository details to protect participant's identities
 - in manual studies, requiring the disclosure of the time required for completion